kubeflow/website/README.md

 # Creating and updating the Kubeflow docs

 Welcome to the GitHub repository for Kubeflow's public website.
-The docs are hosted at https://www.kubeflow.org.
+We would like to inform you that the docs are hosted at https://www.kubeflow.org.

 We use [Hugo](https://gohugo.io/) to format and generate our website, the